Those 'Justice League' end-credits scenes and 6 other major Easter eggs (spoilers!)

 Warning: This entire post is one big spoiler, so stop reading right now if you haven’t seen Justice League.

-Superhero superfans have to have their own kind of x-ray vision when it comes to cinematic adaptations of their favorite comic books.
+Superhero superfans have to have their own kind of X-ray vision when it comes to cinematic adaptations of their favorite comic books.
 Whether it be DC or Marvel, these flicks are typically jam-packed with nods to the source material to reward keen-eyed viewers.
 Justice League is no exception.
 The latest installment in the DC Extended Universe unites Batman, Wonder Woman, Aquaman, Flash, Cyborg, and, back from the presumed dead, Superman, to form the titular team, along the way giving audiences plenty of callbacks to the comics.
-Some are tossed off — like Barry Allen (Ezra Miller) noting that he knows “ape sign language” (a winking reference to longtime Flash nemesis Gorilla Grodd) — while others are more deliberate — like Bruce Wayne (Ben Affleck) designing a round table that seats six “but has room for more,” setting the stage for an expansion of the League in future films.
-Here are a half dozen of our favorites, as well as the closing-credits sequences, which take the Justice League Easter egging to a whole new level.
+Some are tossed off — like Barry Allen (Ezra Miller) noting that he knows “ape sign language” (a winking reference to the longtime Flash nemesis Gorilla Grodd) — while others are more deliberate — like Bruce Wayne (Ben Affleck) designing a round table that seats six “but has room for more,” setting the stage for an expansion of the League in future films.
+Here are a half-dozen of our favorites, as well as the closing-credits sequences, which take the Justice League Easter egging to a whole new level.

-— By Ethan Alter and Marcus Errico
+— Ethan Alter and Marcus Errico

 Portrait time